 You may know “Little Red Riding Hood” as a cautionary folk tale about placing too much trust in strangers.
-However, if you consider the story from a different angle, it offers marketers a useful framework for mapping customer journeys and identifying the potential trouble spots that prevent prospects from successfully getting to their destinations and transacting.
+However, if you consider the story from a different angle, it offers marketers a useful customer journey framework for mapping and identifying the potential trouble spots that prevent prospects from successfully getting to their destinations and transacting.

 Into the Woods

 Like every customer journey, Little Red Riding Hood begins hers with a clear intention: to deliver a basket of goodies to Grandma.
 In a perfect world, Red would be able to complete this task as quickly and smoothly as possible.